-Table 12.50: Signs Exempt fro om Permitting
+Table 12.50: Signs Exempt fro m Permitting

 Device Sign Maximum Size 2 s.f.

 Government and Regulatory Signs No specific requirement

 Flags (see Section 7.50 D) In Residential Zoning Districts, commercial messages are not permitted.

 Nameplates Maximum Size 2 s.f.

 Menu Boards Maximum Size 16 s.f.

-Murals words, logos, product, or service

-rwise it is considered a wall sign.
+Murals words, logos, product, or service rwise it is considered a wall sign.

-Religious Symbols No specific requireme
+Religious Symbols No specific requireme ent

 Sandwich Board Signs in C-1, C- Maximum Number 1

 2, C-3, and I-1 Maximum Size 6 s.f.

 Maximum Height 4 ft.

 Illumination Not permitted.

-Other The sign shall not interfere with or

-obstruct pedestrian or vehicular

-traffic; provided, at least 5 feet of

-passage shall be maintained on the

-sidewalk between the street and the

-sign.
-Windblown devices, including

-balloons, shall not be attached or

-otherwise made part of the sign.
-Signs

-shall be removed at the end of the

-business day and only be displayed

-during regular business hours.

-Sandwich boards must be weighted

-down or removed if winds gust to 20

-m.p.h.

-Sign Less than Two Square Feet Maximum Number No specific requirement
+Sign Less than Two Square Feet Other Maximum Number The sign shall not interfere with or obstruct pedestrian or vehicular traffic; provided, at least 5 feet of passage shall be maintained on the sidewalk between the street and the sign.
+Windblown devices, including balloons, shall not be attached or otherwise made part of the sign.
+Signs shall be removed at the end of the business day and only be displayed during regular business hours.
+Sandwich boards must be weighted down or removed if winds gust to 20 m.p.h.
+No specific requirement

 Maximum Size 2 s.f.

 Maximum Height 3 ft. if freestanding

 Illumination Not permitted

-Temporary Yard Sign Maximum Number 2
+Temporary Yard Sign and Maximum Number 2

-Maximum Size 16 s.f. of total sign area
+Feather Signs Maximum Size 16 s.f. of total sign area

-Maximum Height 4 ft.
+Maximum Height 4 ft. for temporary yard signs and 6 ft. for feather signs

 Minimum Setback 10 ft. from all property lines

 Illumination Not permitted

 Window Signs in C-1, C-2, C-3, Maximum Number No specific requirement

-and I-1 Maximum Size The total area of all signs within one

-foot of the window shall not obscure

-more than 25 percent of the window area
+and I-1 Maximum Size The total area of all signs within one foot of the window shall not obscure more than 25 percent of the window area

-Illumination Neon or internal, no more than 4 SF

-per individual sign, no more than 1 per
+Illumination Neon or internal, no more than 4 SF per individual sign, no more than 1 per window.

-window.